The following discussion briefly highlights some key items associated with using the unstructured flow solver in Wind-US.

 CFL AUTO DECREASE 2 CFLMAX 500 CFLMIN 1.0

 As with grid generation, the NPARC Alliance does not endorse any particular post-processing software package.
-However, some major post-processing vendors have made recent upgrades to enable compatibility with the new unstructured capability in Wind-US.
-Further, our Internet Version Management System (IVMS) has been updated with specific unstructured readers to accompany some of these post-processing programs.
-Anyone wishing to supply additional readers or plugins is encouraged to contact NPARC Support (email@example.com).
+File readers that are compatible with the unstructured grid capability are available for some plotting packages.
+Anyone wishing to know the current status of the available readers or willing to supply additional readers or plugins is encouraged to contact the NPARC Support Team (firstname.lastname@example.org).

 Users should note that post-processing an unstructured solution is inherently different than that for structured grids due to the nature of unstructured grids.
 For example, the CFPOST SUBSET command which is designed to work across specific ordered computational lines in structured grid format, has no meaning for unstructured grids.
 The CFPOST CUT command can be used to make cuts along specific surfaces to extract flowfield data.
 Likewise, the RAKE command can be used to specify interpolation locations.
 Named surface groups can also be used to simplify the post-processing task.